First Anglo-Afghan War: Forces

 The Emirate of Afghanistan had no army, and instead under the Afghan feudal system, the tribal chiefs contributed fighting men when the Emir called upon their services.
 The Afghans were divided into numerous ethnic groups, of which the largest were the Pashtuns, the Tajiks, the Uzbeks, and the Hazaras, who were all in their turn divided into numerous tribes and clans.
 Islam was the sole unifying factor binding these groups together, though the Hazaras were Shia Muslims while the rest were Sunni Muslims.
 The Pashtuns were the dominant ethnic group, and it was with the Pashtun tribes that the British interacted the most.
 The Pashtun tribesmen had no military training, but the ferociously warlike Pashtuns were forever fighting each other, when not being called up for service for the tribal levy by the Emir, meaning most Pashtun men had at least some experience of warfare.
 The Pashtun tribes lived by their strict moral code of Pashtunwali ("the way of the Pashtuns") stating various rules for a Pashtun man to live by, one of which was that a man had to avenge any insult, real or imagined, with violence, in order to be considered a man.
-The standard Afghan weapon was a matchlock rifle known as the jezail.
+The standard Afghan weapon was a matchlock rifle known as the jezail, the range and accuracy of which, combined with the sniping tactics of the Afghans, made it superior to the British Brown Bess smoothbore muskets.